 Strata refers to a way that you can legally own property.
 Strata housing is a collection of units contained in a larger building or complex.
 Each unit represents a private dwelling, legally a strata lot.

 Though originally designed for apartment buildings, strata housing can take many forms.
 It’s not the size or shape of a development that makes it a strata.
 It’s the ownership structure.
-You can own condos, townhouses, duplexes, and even a single-family house in a strata with others.
+You can own a condo, townhome, duplex, and even a single-family house in a strata with others.

 Strata is one of several legal structures for housing